TrDA-hab/Projects/Servo+ESP8266/README.md

 Using the `ShutterPwmRange` command to set the pulse width range.
 The calculation of parameters for `ShutterPwmRange` is obtained by dividing by 5 the minimum and maximum values of the pulse width range.

+## Note!
+Even within the same servo model, there may be manufacturing tolerances that result in a different operating range of pulse lengths.
+For accurate operation, each specific servo must be calibrated: through experiments, it is necessary to select the correct range that is specific to it.

 For example the pulse width range for different servos:

 -  Servo MG90 (180°): pulse width range 544 - 2400ms, `ShutterPwmRange` 109, 480